-- 1. Remove approx. 80 mm of the plastic cable sheath, including the grounding shield. - 2.
+- 1. Remove approx. 80 mm of the plastic cable hose. - 2.
 Cut away approx. half of the length of the now visible cable shield and fold the remaining shield back over the cable sheath. - 3.
 Wrap insulating tape over half of the visible grounding shield. - 4.
 Attach the remaining visible grounding shield to the metal saddle on the rear of the instrument.
 See Figure 4: Cable Preparation Sending Cable Sides on page 13.